Top 5 Tasks for December

 2. REMEMBER BASIC HOLIDAY SAFETY TIPS

 The holiday season can be filled with joy and happiness, but unfortunately, the holidays are also a time of increased accidents and crime.
 Enjoy the season, but remember that is a time for your family to be extra careful around your home, in shopping malls, and around crowds.
-If you haven’t already, we suggest that you read the article in our December 2011 newsletter which covers “holiday safety tips for your home, children and pets”.
+See our article: “holiday safety tips for your home, children and pets”.

 3. HAVE EMERGENCY SUPPLIES ON HAND

 December is a good time to double-check that you have the proper emergency supplies on hand in case of winter power outages and emergencies . . . especially given the record-breaking weather we seem to be having.
-Fresh emergency supplies that you will want to have readily available include: jugs of fresh water, canned food, batteries, flashlights, candles, a first aid kit, water purification tablets, a manual can opener, matches, IPECAC syrup, and a battery or hand-powered radio (see types, costs, and reviews of: flashlights; first aid kits; water purification tablets; emergency radios).
+Fresh emergency supplies that you will want to have readily available include: jugs of fresh water; canned food; batteries; flashlights; candles; a first-aid kit; water purification tablets; a manual can opener; matches; IPECAC syrup; and a battery or hand-powered radio (see types, costs, and reviews of: water purification tablets; emergency radios).

 4. CHECK YOUR PROGRAMMABLE THERMOSTATS